DPBridge: Latent Diffusion Bridge for Dense Prediction: Introduction

 Instead of starting from noise, a more effective alternative is to directly initiate the generative process from the input.
-Since RGB images are pixel-wise aligned with their corresponding dense signal maps, they serve as informative priors.
+Since RGB images are pixel-wise aligned with their corresponding dense signal maps, they shall act as highly informative priors.
 This motivates the exploration of diffusion bridge models~\cite{liu2022let,pavon2021data,de2021diffusion,liu2023learning}, another line of computational frameworks based on stochastic processes with fixed start and end states, designed to model probability flows between two given distributions.
-We argue that diffusion bridge models are more suitable for dense prediction tasks, as their data-to-data generation paradigm naturally leverage the structural correspondence between inputs and outputs, thereby mitigating inefficiencies inherent in conventional noise-to-data scheme.
+We argue that diffusion bridge models are more suitable for dense prediction tasks, as their data-to-data generation paradigm naturally leverages the structural correspondence between inputs and outputs, thereby mitigating inefficiencies inherent in the conventional noise-to-data scheme.
 Despite theoretical feasibility, diffusion bridge-based methods~\cite{zhou2023denoising,li2023bbdm,liu20232} have not yet demonstrated competitive performance compared with standard diffusion counterparts.
-This performance gap largely stems from the fact that most bridge models are trained from scratch via score matching objectives, making them incompatible with commonly used pretrained diffusion backbone.
-As a result, they fail to exploit the embedded semantic and spatial prior knowledge, limiting their expressiveness and generalization ability in dense prediction settings.
+This performance gap primarily arises because most bridge models are trained from scratch via score matching objectives, making them incompatible with the widely adopted pretrained diffusion backbones.
+Consequently, these methods fail to leverage the embedded semantic and spatial prior knowledge, constraining their expressive power and generalization capability in dense prediction scenarios.